microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 # Emmet 2.0 in Visual Studio Code

-Emmet abbreviation expansions in suggestion/auto-completion lists, multi-cursor support for [Emmet actions](https://docs.emmet.io/actions/), updated support for custom snippets and more are in store as part of Emmet 2.0 in Visual Studio Code.
+A better Emmet experience, including abbreviation expansions in suggestion/auto-completion lists, multi-cursor support for most [Emmet actions](https://docs.emmet.io/actions/) and updated support for custom snippets are in store as we ship Emmet 2.0 in the July 2017 release of Visual Studio Code (version 1.15).

 ![Emmet in suggestion/auto-completion list](2017_08_07_emmet.gif)

-With the introduction of Emmet 2.0 in the July 2017 release (VS Code 1.15), we rewrote all of the Emmet actions using new helper npm modules from [emmetio](http://github.com/emmetio).
-Another important change is that the `kbstyle(Tab)` key is no longer bound to the **Emmet: Expand Abbreviation** command by default.
+With this move, we have re-written all of the Emmet actions using new npm modules from [emmetio](http://github.com/emmetio).

+The most important change for VS Code users is that Emmet Abbreviations will now appear in suggestion/auto-completion lists just like any other completion, and no longer need a dedicated keyboard shortcut (kbstyle(Tab)) in order to expand.

 Read on to learn how this changes the way you use Emmet in Visual Studio Code.

-## New modular Emmet
+## New modular approach to Emmet

-Previously, a single [Emmet library](https://github.com/emmetio/emmet) did all the work required for all of the [Emmet actions](https://docs.emmet.io/actions/).
+Previously, a single [Emmet library](https://github.com/emmetio/emmet) did all the work required for all the different [Emmet actions](https://docs.emmet.io/actions/).
 The author of Emmet, [Sergey Chikuyonok](https://github.com/sergeche), envisioned a new world for Emmet 2.0 where he has taken a more modular approach.

-There are now separate individual npm modules for the different parts of the pipeline required to expand an Emmet abbreviation.
-From parsing an abbreviation, resolving snippets, rendering output as per syntax, applying transformations as well as parsing HTML/CSS documents.
+There are now separate npm modules for the different parts of the pipeline required to expand an Emmet abbreviation.
+From parsing an abbreviation, resolving snippets, rendering output as per syntax, applying transformations.
+There are separate modules for parsing HTML and CSS documents as well to aid in implementing rest of the Emmet features.
 You can find these modules on [npm](https://www.npmjs.com/~emmetio).

 This modular approach has allowed us to:

 - Provide Emmet abbreviation expansions in the suggestion/auto-completion list.
-- Re-write all of the other Emmet Actions, thus enabling us to give multi cursor support for most of them.
+- Re-write all of the Emmet Actions, thus enabling us to give multi cursor support for most of them.

-## Expand Emmet with Tab vs suggestion list
+## Replacing use of Tab for expanding Emmet abbreviations

 Using the `kbstyle(Tab)` key as a keyboard shortcut for the **Emmet: Expand Abbreviation** command had 2 issues that many of our users saw: